 According to the National Weather Service, a bolt of lightning may strike either the antenna or somewhere along the roofline.
 From there, it may enter the vehicle's electrical system, damaging important components and making the vehicle impossible to drive.
 The lightning may also destroy one or more tires as it exits the vehicle and enters the ground.

-How can I tell if my car was struck by lightning?
+How to tell if your car was struck by lightning

 Some lightning strikes will cause obvious damage like scorch marks, peeled paint, and pitting on the vehicle.
 Tires can also blow out and windows can shatter, especially the back windshield due to the defrosting wires that can conduct the lightning's electricity through the glass.
 Lightning is also extremely hot, so it may cause the antenna to melt and leave pitting where tiny fragments of metal burned.
 The heat can even cause a car to catch on fire.